tyanai/vManager-Plugin-Jenkins/README.md

 ## Change Log

+##### Version 3.0.3 (Aug 3, 2020)

+-   Bug fix.
+When choosing to use User SSH key, the pre-execution file was mandatory.

 ##### Version 3.0.2 (Jan 26, 2020)

 -   Added support in vManager session suspension/pause when user abort/cancel/stop Jenkins jobs.